GNOME/nautilus/README.md

 For more informal discussion we use [GNOME Discourse](https://discourse.gnome.org/tags/nautilus) in the Applications category with the `nautilus` tag.
 Feel free to open a topic there.

+## Extensions

+Documentation for the libnautilus-extension API is available [here](https://gnome.pages.gitlab.gnome.org/nautilus/).
+Also, if you are interested in developing a Nautilus extension in Python you should refer to the [nautilus-python](https://gnome.pages.gitlab.gnome.org/nautilus-python/) documentation.

 ## How to report issues

 Report issues to the GNOME [issue tracking system](https://gitlab.gnome.org/GNOME/nautilus/issues).